ellysh/video-game-bots/InGameBots/protection.md

 ### WinAPI for Debugger Detection

-The most simple and straightforward way to protect your application against debugging is usage of the [`IsDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680345%28v=vs.85%29.aspx) WinAPI function.
+The simplest and straightforward way to protect your application against debugging is usage of the [`IsDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680345%28v=vs.85%29.aspx) WinAPI function.

 This is the first way to protect `TestApplication.cpp` with the `IsDebuggerPresent` function:
 ```C++